- Full Time Position

 - Ensure reporting of notifiable events are handled consistent with SCMSAC Policies and Procedures

-- Ensure the implementation of all responsibilities details in the SCMSAC Child Protection Policy by ensuring staff and carers are aware of their responsibilities
+- Ensure the implementation of all responsibilities details in the SCMSAC Child Protection Policy by ensuring staff are aware of their responsibilities

 - Take all necessary steps to ensure children and young people in the program are protected supported and safe from abuse